User Guide (Referrer)

-Save A Child was designed to give medics the tools to create a referral and send it to the appropriate specialist within the Save A Child network.
+Save A Child was designed to give medics the tools to quickly and easily create a referral and send it to the appropriate specialist within the Save A Child network.
 Below is a quick guide to the mobile app, explaining each step.

 On the main screen, you have links to the following sections:

 New messages These are new messages from the specialists or the coordinator in response to your referrals.
 (This button will only appear when there is an incoming message)

 Create New Referral This form will need to be completed in order to provide the specialists with as much information on the case as possible.